 Along with vegetables, fruits too can be fed to turtles.
 They will easily relish this treat whenever you feed them.
 But in a turtle’s diet, fruits shouldn’t comprise over 10%.
-Fruits have higher nutrients than vegetables, but they won’t leave your turtle tummy full like vegetables do.
+Fruits have higher nutrients than vegetables, but they won’t leave your turtle’s tummy full as vegetables do.

-There are some fruits which you should avoid giving to your turtle.
+There are some fruits that you should avoid giving to your turtle.
 Citrus fruits are one of them.
-Citrus fruits contain Vitamin C, which does well to your turtle’s skin, but they also contain citric acid, which can harm your turtle’s stomach if he eats a lot of them.
+Citrus fruits contain Vitamin C, which does well for your turtle’s skin, but they also contain citric acid, which can harm your turtle’s stomach if he eats a lot of them.